ronhe/rn-webview-rpc/README.md

 ```
 Or let the `WebViewRpc` component do that for you, by setting the
 `injectScriptTag` prop to `true`.
 Either way,  the `rnRpc` object becomes available globally.

 **Warning**:
-Make sure that both ends (React-Native and WEB) use compatible versions
+Make sure that both ends (React-Native and web) use compatible versions
 of `rn-webview-rpc` by enforcing matching identical versions.
 If you choose installation from a CDN using the `injectScriptTag`,
 then it is taken care of automatically.

 ## React-Native API - `WebViewRpc`
-A React-Native component that Renders a
+A React-Native component that renders a
 [`WebView`](https://facebook.github.io/react-native/docs/webview.html)
-component, with an bi-directional RPC bridge.
+component with a bi-directional RPC bridge.
 ### Props
 #### `exposedObj`
-The object to be exposed to the WEB end.
+The object to be exposed to the web end.
 * Type: object
 * Default: `{}`
 #### `injectScriptTag`